wearefine/fae/docs/tutorials/custom_images.md

 = image_tag(item.image.asset.thumb.url)
 ```

-You may copy the contents of the `uploaders/fae/image_upload.rb` file and add your own options, such as mobile and tablet and call them the same way.
+You may copy the contents of the `uploaders/fae/image_uploader.rb` file and add your own options, such as mobile and tablet and call them the same way.
+Don't forget to also add `gem 'rmagick'` to youre gemfile and then run bundle install.

 ```ruby
 # encoding: utf-8